ChainAgnostic/namespaces/tezos/caip2.md

 - [Tezos Block Explorer][] - Can be used to investigate block hashs on Mainnet and Ghostnet.
 - [Chain ID Reference Implementation][] - Octez implementation for Tezos.
 - [Octez][] - Main implementation for the Tezos standard.
-- [Base58 Function Reference Implementation][] - Octez reference implementation.
+- [Base58 Check Encoded Blake2B Hash][] - Octez reference implementation.
 - [Taquito Typescript Library][] - Available Base58 functions in Typescript for Tezos.

 [CAIP-2]: https://chainagnostic.org/CAIPs/caip-2